giovananog/performance-analysis/notes/2 - elements of probability.md

 - `k` = number of events

 The Poisson distribution is often used to model the number of occurrences of an event within a fixed interval of time or space when these events happen with a known constant mean rate and independently of the time since the last event.

+# Continuous Random Variables

+Continuous random variables can take on any value within a given range or interval.
+Unlike discrete variables, which have distinct and separate values, continuous variables can take on an infinite number of possible values.

+## Uniform Distribution

+A continuous random variable is uniformly distributed if all values within a specified range are equally likely.
+The probability density function (PDF) of a uniform distribution is:

+f(x) = 1 / (b - a) for a ≤ x ≤ b

+where:
+- `a` = lower bound of the interval
+- `b` = upper bound of the interval

+The uniform distribution is used when each outcome in the interval is equally likely.

+## Exponential Distribution

+The exponential distribution models the time between events in a Poisson process, where events occur continuously and independently at a constant average rate.
+The probability density function (PDF) of an exponential distribution is:

+f(x) = λ * e^(-λx) for x ≥ 0

+where:
+- `λ` = rate parameter (average rate of occurrence)
+- `x` = time between events

+The exponential distribution is useful for modeling the time until an event occurs, such as the time between arrivals of customers at a service station.